ddosakura/MobileTouchPad/README.md

 # MobileTouchPad

-Let MobilePhone to be TouchPad
+Let MobilePhone to be TouchPad.

+## mtp-agent

+Runing in the PC.

+## vtp

+The web used in mobile.